MicrosoftDocs/entra-docs/docs/identity-platform/quickstart-web-app-sign-in.md

 1. On the sign-in page, type your **Email address**, select **Next**, type your **Password**, then select **Sign in**.
 If you don't have an account, select **No account?
 Create one** link, which starts the sign-up flow.

-1. If you choose the sign-up option, after filling in your email, one-time passcode, new password and more account details, you complete the whole sign-up flow.
+1. If you choose the sign-up option, after filling in your email, one-time passcode, new password, and more account details, you complete the whole sign-up flow.
 You see a page similar to the following screenshot.
 You see a similar page if you choose the sign-in option.

     :::image type="content" source="media/how-to-web-app-node-sample-sign-in/web-app-node-view-claims.png" alt-text="Screenshot of view ID token claims.":::